tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/APPEND Object_intl_en.md

 #### Error codes

-1. If you perform an append operation on a non-appendable object, the "409 Conflict" error will be returned.
+- If you perform an append operation on a non-appendable object, the "409 Conflict" error will be returned.
 The error message is as follows:
 The operation is not valid for the current state of the object.
-2. If the request does not contain the `position` parameter, the "400 Bad Request" error will be returned.
+- If the request does not contain the `position` parameter, the "400 Bad Request" error will be returned.
 The error message is InvalidArgument.
-3. If the request does not contain the `Content-Length` header, the "411 Length Required" error will be returned.
+- If the request does not contain the `Content-Length` header, the "411 Length Required" error will be returned.
 The error message is as follows:
 You must provide the Content-Length HTTP header.

-For more information about COS error codes or the complete list of error codes, see [Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).
+For more information about COS error codes or the complete list of error codes, see Error Codes](https://intl.cloud.tencent.com/document/product/436/7730).

 ## Examples